Horacewillie/IoetCodingExercise/README.md

 ### Built With

-This project was build it with:
+This project was built it with:

 - [MSTEST](https://github.com/microsoft/testfx)
 - [Moq](https://github.com/moq/moq4)